nedbat/byterun/README.rst

 it can still interpret bytecode created from using these constructs.

-That's possible here because these specific features are more syntactic sugar than extensions to the runtime.
-For example format strings basically map down to using the ``format()`` function which is available on 2.7.
+That's possible here because these specific features are more syntactic sugar rather than extensions to the runtime.
+For example, format strings basically map down to using the ``format()`` function which is available on 2.7.

 New features like asynchronous I/O and concurrency primatives are not in the older versions and need to be simulated.
 However that too is a